ydb-platform/ydb/BUILD.md

 ctest
 ```

 To run YDB CLI functional tests you need a compiled YDB Server binary (ydbd) located at ~/ydbwork/ydb/apps/ydbd/ydbd.
-You may compile it as described in the "Build YDB Server" above, or download a precompiled binary from the YDB [Downloads](https://ydb.tech/en/docs/downloads/#ydb-server) page.
+You may compile it as described in the [Build YDB Server](#build-ydb-server) above, or download a precompiled binary from the YDB [Downloads](https://ydb.tech/en/docs/downloads/#ydb-server) page.

 When both YDB CLI and YDB Server binary artifacts are present, launch the `ydb_cli` test suite via pytest according to this [instruction](ydb/tests/functional/README.md).